RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 	<li>Octopus Will Provide Next Schedule At - If "Schedule at Anytime" and "Schedule after Sun Elevation Threshold" are both off, the time set here is when Octopus will get the schedule.</li>
 	<li>Intelligent Charge Target - This reflects what is set in the Octopus app.</li>
 	<li>Intelligent Target Time - This reflects what is set in the Octopus app.</li>
 	<li>Intelligent Smart Charge - This reflects what is set in the Octopus app.
-The Automation contols this, changing it manually can have unexpected results.</li>
+The Automation controls this, changing it manually can have unexpected results.</li>
 	<li>Zappi always in ECO+ Mode (when connected) - Select this if you wish to use excess solar to charge EV. </li>
 	<li>Minimum Green Level.</li>
 	<li>Zappi Charge Mode - Automation sets this to "Stop" when EV is disconnected.
 Automation controls this, changing it manually can have unexpected results. </li>